wp-plugins/spider-event-calendar/readme.txt

 * You can create events in a calendar which will not repeat (and use a single time).
 * Possibility to choose month display format in the Spider Event Calendar.
 * Possibility to choose between four view modes (Month, List, Week and Day).
+* An option to create categories.
+* Possibility to assign a category for each event, option of having different colors for each category.
 * Spider Event Calendar allows you to change the colors of the calendar and fit it to the colors of your website (*commercial version*).
-* Spider Event Calendar has 11 standard calendars themes included in the package for the plugin and the widget (*commercial version*).
+* Spider Event Calendar has 17 standard themes included in extension package for the plugin and 6 themes for the widget. (*commercial version*).
-* You can set the height and width of the Spider Event Calendar in the widget and in the [WordPress calendar plugin](http://web-dorado.com/products/wordpress-calendar.html) as well (*commercial version*).
+* You can set width of the Spider Event Calendar in the widget and in the [WordPress calendar plugin](http://web-dorado.com/products/wordpress-calendar.html) as well (*commercial version*).
 * You can change calendar date color, font size and font family in the popup (*commercial version*).
 * Possibility to change arrow color and background color in the popup in the Spider Event Calendar (*commercial version*).
 * Possibility to change popup background color in the Spider Event Calendar (*commercial version*).